Critical Audit Matters (CAMs): What You Need To Know

 - Significant judgment was required to evaluate the circumstances of each audit, helping auditors better identify what may or may not be a CAM in each case.

-- Communicating CAMs in an easy-to-understand and non-technical way to a broad readership can be challenging.
+- Communicating with clarity so that CAMs in an easy-to-understand and non-technical way to a broad readership can be challenging.

-- Reaching a common understanding about applying the standard’s requirements, the implementation process, and the timing required to share draft CAMs with management, audit committees, and legal counsel, was an opportunity to set expectations about CAMs.
+- Setting expectations allows each part to reach a common understanding about applying the standard’s requirements, the implementation process, and the timing required to share draft CAMs with management, audit committees, and legal counsel.

 Best Practices for a Smoother Implementation of CAMs